Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 Pro tip: if you make the "More from" text something like "Cited from", it'll look more scholarly & professional.
 This usually gets a much higher success rate.

-By using Google's reverse image search, you can easily find other websites using your images or infographics.
+By using a reverse image search tool, you can easily find other websites using your images or infographics.
 Politely outreach to each and ask you could a link back for using them.
 If they don't, make sure to let them know it's copyright infringement.

 If your brand gets mentioned, then make sure you ask for a link.
 For example, if someone mentioned "Point Blank SEO" on their blog, I might ask if they could include a link so the reader would know where Point Blank SEO is located on the Web.